 The authors thank all those who provided data; in particular, the Integrated Science Data Management Group in Ottawa, Sarah Scouten of the Biological Station in St. Andrews for providing St. Andrews and Prince 5 data, and Edward Horne for the Halifax SST.
-They also thank Frédéric Cyr (DFO Science, Newfoundland Region) for reviewing the document and his comments, which improved the document.
+They also thank Denis Gilbert (DFO Science, Quebec Region) and Frédéric Cyr (DFO Science, Newfoundland Region) for reviewing the document and their comments, which improved the document, and Melany Belzile for the French translation.